esyede/rakit/README-en.md

 To participate in helping the development of the rakit, please send a pull your request to the official rakit repository.

-In addition, you can also help the development of the rakit by answering questions submitted by other users in the [official forum](https://rakit.esyede.my.id/forum).
+In addition, you can also help the development of the rakit by answering questions submitted by other users in the [discussion forum](https://github.com/esyede/rakit/discussions).

 ## License